gohugoio/hugoDocs/content/en/getting-started/installing.md

 This installs the "extended" Sass/SCSS version.

-This option is not reccommended because the Hugo in Linux package managers for Debian and Ubuntu is broken.
+This option is not reccommended because the Hugo in Linux package managers for Debian and Ubuntu is out of date.
 This issue is described [here](https://github.com/gcushen/hugo-academic/issues/703)

 ### Arch Linux